1.2 Universal Design and Differentiation

 Acceleration and Enrichment

 Some students need more challenge.
 When preassessment or performance evidence shows mastery, repeating the same task is not equitable.
-The teacher can compact already-mastered work, move the student ahead in sequence, or provide enrichment that adds depth, complexity, creativity, or authentic problem solving.
+The teacher can compact already-mastered work, accelerate the student ahead in sequence, or provide enrichment that adds depth, complexity, creativity, or authentic problem solving.

-How To Distinguish The Choices
+How To Distinguish the Choices

-Use this decision path in scenario questions:
+Use this decision path in scenario items:

 1. If barriers are predictable for many students, choose UDL.